tomaskovacik/OVC3860/README.md

 sendData(String cmd); //construct string of AT+cmd and send it to serial port

-getNextEventFromBT(); //parse data send from module and send internal variales, call this periodicaly, to parse data received from module ASAP
+getNextEventFromBT(); //parse data send from module and set internal variales, call this periodicaly, to parse data received from module ASAP

 sendRawData(uint8_t _size, uint8_t data[]); //send data[] to serial port